BrilliantPlugins/wp-geometa-lib/README.md

 WP-GeoMeta-Lib
 ==============
 <img align="right" src="https://raw.githubusercontent.com/BrilliantPlugins/wp-geometa-lib/media/img/logo_128.png">
-WP-GeoMeta-Lib is a spatial framework for WordPress.
+WP-GeoMeta-Lib is a spatial library for WordPress plugins.
 It provides a solid foundation for spatial data using MySQL's native spatial support.
 With WP-GeoMeta-Lib you can store and search spatial metadata like you do any other metadata, but using MySQL spatial indexes.